carlnewton/habitat/README.md

 - A volume at `/var/www/uploads/` for persistent image storage
 - A database which will be connected to with an environment variable
 - A mail service for sending out emails

+## Linux Server Hosting

+The packages and setup required for hosting Habitat on a Linux server are in the Ansible playbook.

+To run the ansible playbook:

+1. Navigate to the `Ansible` directory
+2. Copy `vars.yaml.template` to `vars.yaml` and amend its contents accordingly
+3. Run `ansible-playbook -i "domain-or-ip-address.example.com," -u example-user playbook.yaml --key-file=~/.ssh/example-key --become`

 ### Continuous Deployment